-- Direct access to the queue_log file is deprecated.
-You should upload data using Uniloader to a SQL partition instead - or, even better to future-proof new systems, upload through the webservice. - The old agent page (non-Icon) is deprecated.
-It should not be used any longer. - Sub-queues.
-If you still use sub-queues to handle different logical queues on a shared agent pool (e.g. for reservations of multiple hotels, events or movies, where you have different numbers for each item but have one large agent queue), you should migrate to call tags or DNIS.
+- Direct access to the queue\log file is deprecated.
+You should upload data using Uniloader to a SQL partition instead - or, even better to future-proof new systems, upload through the webservice. - Sub-queues.
+If you still use sub-queues to handle different logical queues on a shared agent pool (e.g. for reservations of multiple hotels, events or movies, where you have different numbers for each item but have one large agent queue), you should migrate to call tags or DNIS. - Live calls are deprecated (see Live calls). - The Icon page is now deprecated.